SamStenton/UOP-Track/README.md

 The reasoning behind not being able to implement these features was too much time was spent scaffolding the code base.

 ### Maintainability
+Significant planning went into the desing of the code base.
+A lot of time was spent creating javascript modules that can be reusable.
+An exmaple of this is the `Model.js` class which makes interacting with javascript objects and the database really simple.
+This is documented futher up.
+A second example is the use of the `elements/Module.js` (again, documented above) to easily generate html components and inject them into the browser.

+### Usability

+### Accessibilty